benlug/project-go-game/README.md

 # Project Go

 ## Overview
 This project is a Python implementation of the classic board game "Go".
 The game includes a graphical user interface (GUI) built using the `pyglet` library.
-It follows the Model-View-Controller (MVC) design pattern to ensure clean separation of game logic, user interface, and control flow.
+It follows the Model-View-Controller (MVC) design pattern.

 ## Features
 - **Interactive GUI**: Allows players to place stones on a 9x9 board.